-Learn how to create a connection to Db2 Warehouse on Cloud (formerly dashDB for Analytics) data in IBM Analytics for Apache Spark, and load data in a Scala notebook.
+Learn how to create a connection to Db2 Warehouse on Cloud (formerly dashDB for Analytics) data in IBM Watson Studio and load the data in a Scala notebook.

 If you’re using Db2 Warehouse Private (formerly dashDB Local), see Use Db2 Warehouse Private with Spark and Notebooks for more videos.

 Before you begin